Q: News outlets are reporting property taxes are about to increase dramatically – how do I fight the increase?

 As a service to our clients and friends, we are supportive in your property tax appeal filing.
 We are happy to evaluate your property by pulling comps and providing additional support, as needed.

-Contact us anytime you have a real estate-related decision – refi questions, property tax concerns, renovation ideas, etc.
+Contact us anytime you have a real estate-related decision or question – quitclaim deed transfers, renovation ideas, investment property questions, etc.

 We’re more than just Realtors, we’re real estate advisors.